What is Balversa and how is it used?

 - High phosphate levels in the blood (hyperphosphatemia).
 Hyperphosphatemia is common with BALVERSA but can also be serious.
-Your healthcare provider will check your blood phosphate level between 14 and 21 days after starting treatment with BALVERSA, and then monthly, and may change your dose if needed.
+High levels of phosphate in your blood may lead to build-up of minerals such as calcium in different tissues in your body.
+Your healthcare provider will check your blood phosphate level between 14 and 21 days after starting treatment with BALVERSA, and then monthly.

 The most common side effects of BALVERSA include:

 - mouth sores